philipshih/philipshih.github.io/_posts/2025-04-09-snake-game.md

 date: 2022-08-20
 type: Web Game
 info: "Classic Snake game using HTML Canvas and JavaScript, with Firebase leaderboard."
-tech: "JavaScript, HTML Canvas, CSS, Firebase (Firestore)" # Updated tech
+tech: "JavaScript, HTML Canvas, CSS, Firebase" # Updated tech
 app_url: "/portfolio/snake-game/index.html" # Keep for reference, but not used for linking anymore
 ---